Inside This Article:

 Kris connected Kylie Cosmetics to Shopify, and everything just clicked.

 Source: Vivien Killilea, Getty Images for SinfulColors

 Kris comes in after this.
-She brought in the e-commerce platform Shopify from another billionaire CEO, Canadian Tobi Lutke, in December 2015 as a platform for her daughter’s products.
+She brought a shelf in the e-commerce platform Shopify from another billionaire CEO, Canadian Tobi Lutke, in December 2015 as a platform for her daughter’s products.
 (She takes 10% management from all her children, still negligible to what Kylie now earns.)
 Meanwhile, Kylie opens Instagram every hour to pout for selfies and let her 150 million followers know what shade she is wearing.
 Millions on Snapchat, likewise on Twitter and her company’s followers in the same numbers have it soaring for her.

 500,000 lip kits in six different shades were stocked on Shopify in February 2016, Kylie Lip Kits relaunched as Kylie Cosmetics this time.
 In November 2016, she released the holiday collection which sold $19 million worth kits within 24 hours, before the holiday even began.
 The company collected $307 million by the end of 2016.
 Kylie did a few Topshop run and pop-ups in New York, Los Angeles & San Francisco toward the end of the year but didn’t really need to afterward.

 In 2017, the revenue grew just by 7% of 2016, despite adding 30 new products.
 There was indeed a dip as Forbes estimated.
 But the $330 million then was no small deal either.
 It went similarly for the beginning of 2018, but a new deal later was about to allow her to break that record we talked about earlier.